blambeau/viiite/_posts/2011-08-19-basic-benchmarking.md

 ## Your (potential) power

 Measures are automatically averaged by default, which might not necessary fit your needs.
-Raw data is clear, clean and neutral.
-In particular, Viiite has been designed to work hand-in-hand with [Alf](http://blambeau.github.com/alf), an flavor of relational algebra.
-Provided that you learn a bit of it, you should never be blocked in analyzing your benchmarking data the way **you want**.
+Always remember that your raw data is clear, clean and neutral.
+In particular, Viiite has been designed to work hand-in-hand with [Alf](http://blambeau.github.com/alf), a flavor of relational algebra.
+Provided that you learn a bit of Alf, you should never be blocked in analyzing your benchmarking data the way **you want**.
 The report above is actually a shortcut on the following Alf invocation:

     $  alf --text -rviiite summarize raw.rash -- bench -- measure "avg{ tms }"

-What is you want the total time spent in each case?
+What if you want the total time spent in each case?

     $  alf --text -rviiite summarize raw.rash -- bench -- total_time "sum{ tms }"